Get a free SCARS short story. Sign up for News & Goodies from YA Author Cheryl Rainfield

 I get reader letters every week telling me how SCARS helped them stop cutting, get help, talk to someone for the first time, or know that they're not alone about being a survivor, being queer, or using self-harm to cope.
 I also hear from readers who tell me that they don't have any of those experiences, but that my books helped them have greater compassion for others who have.
+And I've started hearing from some teen readers that STAINED helped them feel stronger or braver, like they could get through anything that comes at them.
+What a good feeling!
 I delight in all the letters and read every one, though I can't always write back.

 SCARS was my first published book--one that took me more than 10 years to get published and more than 50 revisions before I finally got a contract.
 It's my own arm on the cover of SCARS, and bits of my story are woven into the fiction.
 STAINED, which comes out this Oct, also draws on a lot of my own experiences, including being held captive, being withheld food and drink for long periods of time, rape, and mind control.
 But that doesn't make Sarah or me a victim.
 The tagline for STAINED is: "Sometimes you have to be your own hero."
 Because we can save ourselves.
 I did, many times over.
 And that's what Sarah has to do.
 I talk more about why I write, my history, and more on my About page.